Kujataa: History

 At its peak in the 13th century, Eystribyggð had its own bishop and contained 200-300 farms.
 During that time, the Thule people migrated to Greenland and came into contact with the Norse settlers.
 This period of coexistence may have lasted for up to 250 years.
-By the 15th century, the Norse villages in Kujataa had disappeared, and there is little sign of agriculture in Greenland for the next few centuries, until the 1780s, when an Inuit woman, Tuperna, and her Norwegian husband, Anders Olsen, began a farm at the former medieval bishop's residence at Igaliku.
+By the 15th century, the Norse villages in Kujataa had disappeared, and there is little sign of agriculture in Greenland for the next few centuries, until the 1780s, when an Inuk woman, Tuperna, and her Norwegian husband, Anders Olsen, began a farm at the former medieval bishop's residence at Igaliku.
 This area has been continually farmed since then.